Tennessee high court rules for reporter in defamation suit

 NASHVILLE, Tenn.
-(AP) — The Tennessee Supreme Court has ruled in favor of a Nashville television reporter sued for defamation by the local district attorney.
+(AP) — The Tennessee Supreme Court on Wednesday expanded protections for reporters by ruling they can only be held libel for defamation if their reporting is not fair and accurate, regardless of their personal feelings toward a subject.

-Tennessee’s fair report privilege protects reporters from defamation suits when they report fairly and accurately on an official action or proceeding.
-But District Attorney Glenn Funk argued in court there is an exception when the reporter acts out of malice.
+Nashville District Attorney Glenn Funk sued investigative reporter Phil Williams for defamation in 2016, arguing there is an exception to a law that protects journalists when the reporter acts out of malice.

-In a Wednesday ruling, the high court ruled there is no exception for malice.
+The $200-million suit against Williams and WTVF-TV station owner Scripps Media cites news reports aired in 2016 based on sealed court documents.
+Funk has interpreted the reports as accusing him of soliciting a bribe, extortion and blackmail.
+Williams’ attorneys, in their pleadings, have said the stories simply reported on allegations made by others.

-But the case is not over.
-It now goes back to the lower court to determine whether the news reports were accurate and based on an official proceeding.
+The case stalled over questions of what information Williams is required to hand over to Funk in the discovery phase.
+Funk wanted Williams to give him all the information he gathered and produced in reporting his stories so Funk could try to prove that Williams acted out of malice.

 Most Read Nation & World Stories